Biodiversity act

 Alien and Invasive Species

-The Alien and Invasive Species Regulations (AIS Regulations) provide for the regulation, control and management of listed alien and invasive species in South Africa.
+The Alien and Invasive Species Regulations (AIS Regulations) govern the regulation, control, and management of listed alien and invasive species in South Africa.

-• threatens ecosystems, habitats, or other species or have demonstrable potential to threaten ecosystems, habitats or other species;
+- Threaten ecosystems, habitats, or other species, or have the potential to do so.